Next Up: Industrial Welder

 See yourself doing something boldly different

 Tiffany's friend had taken nursing classes at the college and raved about her experience.
-She encouraged Tiffany to explore other possibilities at Tyler/Brightpoint and apply for financial aid to make her new career happen.
+She encouraged Tiffany to explore other possibilities at Brightpoint and apply for financial aid to make her new career happen.

-After six months of mulling it over, Tiffany toured the Chester campus, not far from her home.
+After six months of mulling it over, Tiffany toured the Chester Campus, not far from her home.

 She first looked into precision machining and mechanical maintenance, but when she walked into the welding department, something clicked.